Review by Frank Plowright

 Two-thirds of the way through the book, though, the quality rises slightly as Bill Mantlo becomes the writer.
 He quickly realised that no-one cared about the content as long as the pages were filled each month, but was a little more creative in his outlook.
 This is best exemplified by a four chapter story involving Spider-Man, the Scarlet Witch, the Vision, Doctor Doom and Moondragon being dragged back to the era of Cotton Mather and the Salem witch trials.
 Some elements are every bit as daft as the preceding issues, but it displays far more ambition than that material.
 It’s followed by a trip to the future in which Spider-Man meets Killraven, then Deathlok, and Mantlo introduces his own supporting characters, with police Captain Jean DeWolff a particular favourite.

-The majority of the later material is pencilled by Sal Buscema, always prioritising storytelling clarity above all else.
+The majority of the later material is pencilled by Sal Buscema, always prioritising storytelling clarity above all else, and that’s about the highlight for this selection.
+Matters improve with Volume 3.